-Q. My son suffers with rashes to poison ivy at the cottage.
+Q. My son suffers with rashes to poison ivy when vacation at the lake.
 Is this an allergy?

 Dr. Skotnicki: The rash you get from touching poison ivy is an allergic response to the plant’s resin, which is called urushiol.
 Poison ivy allergic contact dermatitis usually appears 24 hours after exposure and can range from being mildly red, swollen and itchy to severe vesicles (bubbles of liquid) and large blisters.

 This is an allergy that’s quite common.
 However, it is a specific immune response and not every person who touches the plant will react.
 Repeat exposure to the poison ivy can lead to sensitization and a lifelong allergy.
 With each contact the allergic response can become worse, leading to increasingly severe dermatitis.

 The allergy is not life-threatening, but it certainly can be quite uncomfortable.

 The best way to treat poison ivy allergic contact dermatitis is avoidance.
 It’s important to be able to identify the plant (knee height, with three green, pointed leaves, which turn red in the fall).
 Once identified, someone who is not allergic should remove it from areas close to your cottage or home.

 Importantly, never burn the poison ivy plant, as the allergen can become airborne.